opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 * Consensus the solution is complete
 * Complete spec edits, including examples and prose
-* Compliant implementation in the [DPDS JSON Schema](#) (fully tested and merged or ready to merge)
+* Compliant implementation in the [DPDS JSON Schema](schemas/latest/schema.json) (fully tested and merged or ready to merge)

-A *draft* is *accepted* when the Committers have been convinced that it appropriately handles all edge cases; that the spec changes not only precisely describe the new syntax and semantics but include sufficient motivating prose and examples; and that the RFC includes edits to any other affected areas of the spec.
+A *draft* is *accepted* when the [DPDS Maintainers](GOVERNANCE.md#maintainers) have been convinced that it appropriately handles all edge cases; that the spec changes not only precisely describe the new syntax and semantics but include sufficient motivating prose and examples; and that the RFC includes edits to any other affected areas of the spec.
 Once *accepted*, its *champion* should encourage the adoption of the RFC by opening issues or pull requests on other popular DPDS-compliant tools.

-An *accepted* RFC is merged into the DPDS's master branch by a Committer and will be included in the next released revision.
+An *accepted* RFC is merged into the DPDS's master branch by a [DPDS Maintainer](GOVERNANCE.md#maintainers) and will be included in the next released revision.

 ##### Stage X: *Rejected*

 An RFC may be *rejected* at any point and for any reason.
-It's the TSC that MUST accept or reject an RFC through a vote of its members.
+It's the [TSC](GOVERNANCE.md#technical-steering-committee) that MUST accept or reject an RFC through a vote of its members.

 Most rejections occur when a *strawman* is proven to be unnecessary, is misaligned with the *guiding